natefaubion/matches.js/README.md

 On a 2GHz core, average compilation time is around .12ms for a pattern comprised of 5-6 sub-patterns.
-Pattern matched functions are around 3-4x slower than an equivalent hand-optimized function.
+Pattern matched functions are around 3-4x slower to dispatch than an equivalent hand-optimized function that does similar type-checking.
+Keep in mind, that time is measured in the single microseconds (1µs vs 3µs).